Queensland's water infrastructure pipeline is gaining momentum

 Queensland’s water infrastructure pipeline – A decade of delivery

-Queensland’s Strategic Water Infrastructure Plan (SWIP) takes a longer-term view with future investment levels higher than the FY26 budget.
-It includes A$47.8B investment over 10 years.
-Most investment is in three main themes: dam safety improvements with investment starting now, urban water security and regional economic development and some is included for commercial projects.
+Queensland’s Strategic Water Infrastructure Plan takes a longer-term view with future investment levels higher than the FY26 budget.
+Ricardo estimates up to $48B of bulk water infrastructure pipeline over the next 15 years with over $24B publicly announced already across three main themes: dam safety improvements, urban water security and regional economic development, in addition to some in commercial projects.

 Strategic challenges